replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on March 26, 2024

 ### New Features {#new-features-v2024-03-26-2}
-* Adding a release information comparison between current channel and installed instance.
+* Adds release comparison between current channel and installed instance on the **Bundle Analysis** page.

 ## v2024.03.25-0